julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.md

 ---

 <!-- _backgroundImage: "radial-gradient(white,80%,#156C26)" -->
-# Back to sojourn times - Outline
+# More on sojourn times - Outline

-- Some probability theory
+- Some (simple) probability theory
 - The exponential distribution
 - A cohort model
 - Sojourn times in an SIS disease transmission model